Old vs new Outlook interface comparison screenshot

 Shared Mailboxes ✅ Full Support ⚠️ Partial

-One of the goals of the new Outlook is a seamless experience across devices—Windows, Mac, and the web.
+One goal of the new version is a consistent feel on Windows, Mac, and the web.
+Because it’s cloud-based:

-👉 Learn more about our Cloud Solutions to stay connected across all your devices.
+Learn more about our Cloud Services and Managed Cloud Services to stay connected and secure across every platform.

 You are… Try the new Outlook?